Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 Prerequisite: 21-270 and Calc 3

 Co-requisite: Probability

-So, remember how in 21-270 you managed to prices securities in 1-period?
+So, remember how in 21-270 you managed to prices securities in a 1-period model?
 21-370 basically extends that to multiple periods.

 In 270, it has been proved that the value of a portfolio changes by
 $X_1=\Delta S_1+(X_0-\Delta S_0)(1+r)$ where $\Delta$ is some trading strategy.
 It has also been shown that we can calculate $\tilde{p}=\frac{1+r-d}{u-d}$ and $\tilde{q}=1-\tilde{p}$ for the risk neutral probabilities given $u$ and $d$.